 Join our ERU roster

 Emergency Response Unit (ERU) roles involve being on call, ready to deploy for a month wherever crisis strikes.
 You’ll undertake a full training programme, which can take up to six months.
 Once you’ve successfully passed the training, you will be on call for at least one month a year.

 Being on call means you will need to:

 - be able to travel at short notice (24 - 48 hours) to relief operations during the on call period.

-- be within 6 hours travel time of London
+- be within 8 hours flight time of London

 - have the required visa to enter to the UK

 If you are employed elsewhere but can be released at short notice, you are welcome to apply.

 We offer a wide range of benefits for British Red Cross staff based overseas which include: